It doesn’t matter whether you’re a student or a professional, moving to a new city and finding a room can be challenging.

 - Arrendamento Quartos e Casas em Lisboa

 - Casas e Quartos Para Alugar até 350€ em Lisboa e Grande Lisboa

 - Casas / Apartamentos / Quartos para arrendar em Lisboa

 - Quartos, Casas e Apartamentos em Lisboa e Arredores

 - Casas e Quartos em LISBOA

-The filters allow you to choose your bed size (single, double, twin, or bunkbed), as well as other filters like whether it’s ensuite, has a desk, wi-fi, a balcony, heating, parking, etc. It also tells you how many rooms there are in the apartment, which is good if you’re trying to avoid a 7 or 10 bedroom apartment (yes, these exist).
+The filters allow you to choose your bed size (single, double, twin, or bunkbed), as well as other filters like whether it’s ensuite, has a desk, wifi, a balcony, heating, parking, etc. It also tells you how many rooms there are in the apartment, which is good if you’re trying to avoid a 7 or 10-bedroom apartment.

 Roomster normally has a handful of room listings in Lisbon, as well as the occassional entire apartment.
 The listings include a bit about the property as well as about the other people in the property as well so you can see whether they’re party animals or likely to be quieter.

 Roomster is a little like a classifieds website, but just for properties, which means that you have to get in touch with the landlord or other tenant directly rather than going through a company (as is the case with Spotahome or Airbnb).
 This does keep the costs down as there are no service fees to pay, but it does mean you have to do a lot more due diligence as a renter.